 Setting Description Delete Check to delete the entry.
 It will be deleted during the next save.
 Profile Name The name used for indexing the profile table.
 Each entry has the unique name which is composed of at maximum 16 alphabetic and numeric characters.
 At least one alphabetic character must be present.
 Profile Description Additional description, which is composed of at maximum 64 alphabetic and numeric characters, about the profile.
 No blank or space characters are permitted as part of description.
 Use "" or "-" to separate the description sentence.
 Rule When the profile is created, click the edit button to enter the rule setting page of the designated profile.
 Summary about the designated profile will be shown by clicking the view button.
-You can manage or inspect the rules of the designated profile by using the following buttons: The control of the rules of the designated profile.
-The control of the rules associated with the designated profile.
+You can manage or inspect the rules of the designated profile by using the following buttons: Adjust the rules associated with the designated profile.